fox-one/docs.pando.im/docs/rings/tutorials/how-to-supply.md

 Enter the amount of the asset you want to supply, and you will see a bottom sheet asking whether you want to pledge the supply volume.
 The percentage on the right arrow represents [Collateral Factor](../key-concepts/glossary).

-As you need to pledge before borrowing on Pando Rings, if you choose "Supply and Pledge", you will immediately get the borrow capacity; or if you only want to earn some interest by supplying the asset, you can choose "Supply Only".
+As you need to pledge before borrowing on Pando Rings, if you choose "**Supply and Pledge**", you will immediately get the borrow capacity; or if you only want to earn some interest by supplying the asset, you can choose "Supply Only".

 ![](../assets/supply4.jpg)